atsmacode/aye-poker/documentation/TASKS.md

 10. Use Symfony doctrine to create poker_game DB, remove PDO wrapper
 11. Stop using in-app controllers with Request/Response, use interfaces/Exceptions
     * 31/03/25 Using services instead
-12. Too many duplicated factories for dependencies in poker-game

 # Features